 A TAA petition may be completed online, printed in English or Spanish from the website or obtained at your local American Job Center.
 To find the American Job Center nearest you, visit www.careeronestop.org/LocalHelp/local-help.aspx.

 1) Name and contact information for each petitioner;

 2) Name of the firm;

 3) The address of the location(s) where the group of workers who have been totally or partially separated or threatened with separation report to work (for a teleworker, the address of the location to which they report);

 4) The name and contact information of an official within the firm or an individual authorized to provide information regarding the operation of the group of workers’ firm;

-5) The article produced or service supplied by the firm;
+5) The article produced by the firm;

 6) The actual or approximate date on which total or partial separations are threatened to occur or did occur;